pmayd/hugoinaction-1/content/terms.md

 ---
 menu:
-  home:
+  footer:
-    name: Terms of use
+    name: Terms of Use
-    identifier: terms
-    weight: -3
+    weight: 2
 type: acme
 ---
 Terms of Use
 ============
 ## Terms